 Governance and Administration

-The School’s academic programs are supervised by the Managing Committee consisting of over 380 representatives, predominantly faculty members from a consortium of over 190 North American colleges and universities responsible for governing the School on an all-volunteer basis.
+The School’s academic programs are supervised by the Managing Committee consisting of over 400 representatives, predominantly faculty members from a consortium of 190 North American colleges and universities responsible for governing the School on an all-volunteer basis.
 For more information about the benefits of institutional membership or if you are interested in having your institution join the ASCSA as a Cooperating Institution, click here: Cooperating Institutions Benefits.